renaudbedard/MuteGrammar/README.md

 - Statement fragments that follow a module declaration must obey standard condition/assignation/operation block structure, but mute may accept anything at all as per the current spec
 - Identifiers must be ascii characters, unicode is not currently supported
 - Mac-style carriage returns without line feeds are not supported
+- The lexer will complain if it doesn't see an EOL before the EOF...